my effects & amplification

 For practice and intimate performances (when my vocals don’t need amplification), I use the Schertler Jam 200 acoustic amp.
 As well as being powerful and bi-amped, the Schertler’s class A circuitry delivers exceptional detail and clarity.
 The Jam 200 has several input channels with comprehensive mixing features, so it can make all my instruments and the effects I use clearly heard.

-When my vocals do amplification, I use the Bose S1 Pro speaker, which is a small PA system in its own right.
-Powered by an internal battery, the quality of sound is impressive.
+When my vocals do need amplification, I use the Bose S1 Pro speaker, which is a small PA system in its own right.
+Powered by an internal battery, the quality and quantity of sound from this Bose speaker is impressive.
 The S1 can be used as a stand-alone PA, as an extension to the Schertler amp or as a fold-back monitor for my PA system.

 I have a compact Yamaha PA system with professional features.
 This delivers a smooth sound with extended bass.
 With more channels, the PA can cater for larger ensembles.
 Mounting the speakers on stands helps to disperse the sound evenly for all the audience to hear well – plus there’s the option of having the effects in stereo.
 I use a Sure (SM58) vocal mic which suits my vocals and a Sennheiser (E-935) vocal mic for greater clarity on female vocals.
 There is also an AKG (C1000s) instrument mic for additional instruments that don’t have pickups.